Program reviews are a vital process that allow us to continually enhance the quality

 In general, college program review processes should:

+The annual snapshots are provided by the Office of Institutional Effectiveness (IE) and are reviewed and completed by all departments every year and submitted to division leadership by spring semester.
 Every Spring term Institutional Effectiveness emails an excel spreadsheet with a 5-year “snapshot” of data to each division.
-The excel spreadsheet contains tabs with each department/program in their division
+The excel spreadsheet contains tabs with each department/program in their division.

-Divisions will send out to their teams with the data and a series of questions prompts to answer (ex: explanation of data trends, reporting data informed decisions, sharing equity highlights, resource requests, annual goal reporting and professional development as it relates to instructional innovation.)
-Each division will include instructions on completion and submission.
+Divisions send data and a series of questions prompts (e.g., share budget request progress/status from dialogue with Executive Deans, Vice President for Instructional Services and college President, explanation of data trends, reporting data informed decisions, sharing equity highlights, resource requests, annual goal reporting and professional development as it relates to instructional innovation) to the programs in their divisions.

-Each division will compile the responses and submit one report to the following individuals by the last day of the spring semester on the instructional calendar.
+Each division compiles the responses and submits one report to the following individuals by the last day of the spring semester on the instructional calendar.